An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Weak Convergence of the Crucial Measures

-\begin{lemma} There is a constant $K(s)$ such that for any finite tree $\Gamma\subseteq\hberk$ having exactly $s$ edges, and any connected subtree $\Gamma_0\subseteq\Gamma$, the number of connected components of $\Gamma\setminus \Gamma_0$ is bounded by $K(s)$. \end{lemma}
+\begin{lemma} There is a constant $K(\Gamma)$ such that for any finite tree $\Gamma\subseteq\hberk$ having exactly $s$ edges, and any connected subtree $\Gamma_0\subseteq\Gamma$, the number of connected components of $\Gamma\setminus \Gamma_0$ is bounded by $K(\Gamma) = 2s$. \end{lemma}

-\begin{proof} We claim $K(s) = 2s$.
-To show this, we proceed by induction on the number of edges of $\Gamma$.
+\begin{proof} we proceed by induction on the number of edges of $\Gamma$.
 If $\Gamma$ has one edge, then $\Gamma$ is an interval and any connected subset is again an interval, so by removing a subinterval we form at most 2 connected components.
-Thus $K(1) =2$.
+Hence $K(\Gamma) = 2$, which establishes the claim when $s=1$.